Full Site Editing

 If you have content that you expect to repeat in other parts your site, consider creating a reusable block.
 Start out by creating the block.
 Perhaps you might have an image and a paragraph.
 Once you’ve created this composited block … Continue reading →

 Plugin authors are creating elegant, easy to use blocks that will make your site look amazing.
-When you activate a plugin, you may see one or more new blocks added to your list On the Commons, we now have two … Continue reading →
+When you activate a plugin, you may see one or more new blocks added to your list.
+On the Commons, we now have three … Continue reading →

 Get a head start on your page design.
 Copy a pattern and paste it into your content wherever you want it to appear.
 Then customize it – change the text, images, colors, etc. Continue reading →